-Graduate Studies Officer: Housed within the offices of the FGSR (Atrium, Room 210), the Graduate Studies Officer, Heather Taylor, is the coordinator for the application process for all graduate programs and is instrumental in working with the Service Centre in setting up the accounts from which students are paid their scholarships/stipends.
+Graduate Studies Officer: Housed within the offices of the FGSR (Atrium, Room 210), the Graduate Studies Officers, Heather Gray and Leah Ray coordinate the application process for all graduate programs and are instrumental in working with the Service Centre in setting up the accounts from which students are paid their scholarships/stipends.

 Leave of absence: Students who, due to exceptional personal circumstances, are prevented from actively pursuing their course of study and research within the normal period of their program may apply for a leave of absence.
-At the end of the period of approved absence the student must reactivate their program by completing the application form for "Visiting, Upgrading and Reactivation Students" available on the FGSR web site.
+At the end of the period of approved absence the student must reactivate their program by completing the "Application for Reactivation in Graduate Program" form available on the FGSR web site.